- Guide Map

 There are dark passageways and caves to explore, an old mine, a scary, bouncy, rope bridge, a barrel bridge (below right), and the focal point, an old-fashioned fort, named Fort Langhorn (Twain's real name was Samuel Langhorn Clemens).
 Kids will have fun exploring all four corners of the fort, playing with the noisy air rifles and cannons, then venturing into the dark "escape tunnel."

-your eyes on the time -- Tom Sawyer Island usually opens a little later
+Tom Sawyer Island usually opens a little later

 than the rest of the park, and it normally closes at dusk.

 Restrooms are located at the raft landing and also inside Fort Langhorn.

 Guests must be ambulatory to get around Tom Sawyer Island -- with its rugged terrain and winding paths, it is NOT wheelchair friendly.